awarbler/CSE212-Final-AW/3-topic.md

 ## Problem

-We found a sibling in our family history tree and we need to add it to the correct parents.
+In our family history class we need to find the first common ancestor.
+Use a binary tree to find it.
+Avoid storing any additonal nodes in a data structure.

 ### Before Coding